 - 5. Use the E-H (Scroll) buttons (or the TEMPO/VALUE controls) to move the bank to save to the first line of the display. - 6.
-Once you have selected the bank that you want to save, press F2 (Save) to confirm the selection. - 7.
-The content of the target disk appears.
+Once you have selected the bank that you want to save, press F2 (Save) to confirm the selection.
+You are prompted to select a target device.